AI Answering Service For Veterinary Clinics

 No. It covers overflow, after-hours demand, and repetitive call flows so your team can spend more time on in-clinic clients and higher-judgment calls.

-Veterinary missed calls are a same-day appointment problem
+Veterinary missed calls are a same-day visit, refill, and callback problem

 Pet groomers lose revenue when appointment-ready owners reach voicemail while staff are bathing, drying, clipping, checking pets in, driving mobile routes, or handling pickups.
 The fix is a call path that captures pet details before the callback.